chemouna/AlgorithmsCatalog/README.md

 - [When is each sorting algorithm used ?](http://stackoverflow.com/questions/1933759/when-is-each-sorting-algorithm-used)

+### Insertion Sort
+- Complexity : O(n^2)

+### Selection Sort
+- an in-place comparison sort.
+It has O(n2) time complexity, making it inefficient on large lists, and generally performs worse than the similar insertion sort.

 ### HeapSort
 - A heap is a structure designed to solve a common problem.
 You’ve got a collection of objects, each of which has an associated numeric value.
 You want, at any time, to be able to find and remove